viernes, 16 de diciembre de 1988

 (Pintura del artista surcoreano J. Won Han)

-yes, I am the owner of your kisses!
+yes, I am the keeper of your kisses!

 martes, 5 de julio de 1988